Bunny Maloney: Recurring

-A white lamb who is Candy's best friend.
+A cow or goat (sources differ) who is Candy's best friend.
 Charlotte means well but is dim-witted, sometimes giving strange solutions to problems in "Bunnies Are from Mars" – and being happy to be involved, but being unskilled in "Oh!
 Bust-a-Para Dance".
 Charlotte is unashamedly sexual – she usually poses in suggestive ways, suggests Bunny to use an enema in "Cold Turkey" and is implied to have several kinks.
 However, these aspects end up alienating others.
 She has a one-sided crush on Bunny.